- Domestic Animals in Iceland

-Like most animals brought to Iceland, they are a little smaller than their relatives abroad.
-They are also much more susceptible to disease due to Iceland’s isolation, to the extent that they faced extinction from the late 19th Century.
+Like most animals brought to Iceland, they’re smaller than their relatives abroad.
+They’re also much more susceptible to disease due to Iceland’s isolation, to the extent that they faced extinction from the late 19th century.

 Other than their size, Icelandic sheepdogs share the same fluffy coat and curled tails as other sheepdog breeds.

 They also share the same behavior.
-The sheepdogs are highly energetic, resilient, agile, and friendly, making them great companions for those with the time or space to let them exercise.
+The sheepdogs are highly energetic, resilient, agile, and friendly, making them great companions for those with the time and space to let them exercise.

 The vast majority of individuals live out in the country, where they can utilize their high energy and natural herding instincts to help their owners.

 Icelandic horses are not at all like other breeds.
-At first sight, it appears that they only differ in terms of height, as they rarely reach 150 cm tall.
+At first sight, it appears that they only differ in terms of height, as they rarely reach 59 inches (150 centimeters) tall.

 After a few minutes in their company, however, it becomes apparent that Icelandic horses are more friendly, curious, and intelligent than other horses.
 These character traits have made them a central part of Icelandic identity.

 The reason for their unique charm is due to their descendants.
-When Iceland was first settled, only one horse could fit within a longboat.
+Only one horse could fit within a longboat when Iceland was first settled.

 Since many of the early settlers were wealthy chieftains, they would only take the very best of their stock with them.
-That meant that, as the settlement period ended, Iceland had a healthy population of the sturdiest, strongest, and smartest horses from Norway.
+That meant that, as the settlement period ended, Iceland had a healthy population of the sturdiest, strongest, and most intelligent horses from Norway.

 Initially, the horses were almost solely used for transportation and sometimes battles between clans.